nus-cs2113-AY2021S2/ip/docs/README.md

 ### List All Tasks in List: `list`

-This command list out all tasks in the current task list.
-If you don't have any task in the list, it will tell you as well.
+This command list all tasks in the current task list.
+If you don't have any task on the list, it will tell you as well.
 Any task you have marked done (see `done` later), will have a tick after its type character (`T/E/D`).
 Those with a cross are the ones you have not completed.